HarryVid/HarryVid/README.md

 ### 🔍 About Me
 - 💼 **Current Role:** Recent Graduate/Research Intern
 - 🎓 **Education:** Master's Degree in Artificial Intelligence
-- 🗣️ **"I aspire to work at the intersection of Research & Development, leveraging state-of-the-art AI research to develop high quality solutions for real world problems while engineering practical applications and upholding the highest standards of AI ethics."**
+- 🗣️ **"I aspire to work at the intersection of Research & Development by leveraging state-of-the-art research to develop quality & innovative solutions to real-world problems & engineer creative & practical applications while upholding the highest standards of ethics."**
 ---

 ### 🔬 Research Interests